HectorVilas/odin-library/README.md

 ![](READMEmd/progress02.gif)

-First the `:hover` had a transition, but felt weird having a button, so I change id to a glow effect.
+First the `:hover` had a transition, but felt weird having a button, so I change it to a glow effect.
 I'm still not sure if I'm going to keep it, everything in the page now looks... blurry.

 I also spent some time drawing a new icon for the edit button.
 I think now I get how InkScape works.
-I was especting to draw with vectors freely, mergin nodes and especting to still be a single object (like I did in the old Macromedia Flash 5 in my teen years).
+I was expecting to draw with vectors freely, merging nodes and especting to still be a single object (like I did in the old Macromedia Flash 5 in my teen years).
 So I drew the pencil with individual lines, then re-drew each part as an individual object.

 ### next steps
-I want to play a little more with `CSS`, maybe add something else in the header (I'm even thinking on making it into a footer), try some palletes and fonts, then I should start working with the code.
+I want to play a little more with `CSS`, maybe add something else in the header (I'm even thinking on making it into a footer), try some palettes and fonts, then I should start working with the code.